GP: 2 Separation of Duties in WIC Clinic Operations (New)

 - Employee permissions will be set within the NV WISH system to allow appropriate access to certification and medical/nutrition risk determination functions.

 a.
-Staff working within clinics where separation of duties cannot occur may be approved for security access within NV WISH by the State WIC Director that would allow the staff person to complete intake screens, nutrition assessment and issue benefits.
+Staff working in clinics where SOD cannot occur will be approved for security access within NV WISH by the State WIC Director that would allow the staff person to complete intake screens, nutrition assessment and issue benefits.
 However, when possible, staff should avoid completing both the income eligibility determination and the nutrition risk assessment for the same participant.

-ii.
-Record the sponsors name and family ID number of the families listed on the report.
+iii.
+Record the participant name and family ID number of the families listed on the report.

-vii.
-Maintain the log on file at the local agency and emails a copy of the Exception Log to the State WIC Operations Manager to keep on file at the state.
+viii.
+Maintain the log on file at the local agency and email a copy of the WIC Separation of Duties Audit Tool Log to the State WIC Office at: WICGeneral@health.nv.gov to keep on file at the state.